Siege of Utica: Battle of the Great Plains

-When word of the defeat reached Carthage there was panic – with calls to renew the peace negotiations, or to recall Hannibal and his army.
+When word of the defeat reached Carthage, there was panic – with calls to renew the peace negotiations, or to recall Hannibal and his army.
 A decision was reached to fight on, with just what locally available forces could be assembled.
 Syphax remained loyal and joined Hasdrubal with what was left of his army.
 Hasdrubal raised further local troops with whom to reinforce the survivors of Utica.
-The combined force is estimated to have been 30,000 strong and they established a fortified camp on an area of flat ground by the Bagradas River known as the Great Plains.
+The combined force, estimated to have been 30,000 strong, established a fortified camp on an area of flat ground by the Bagradas River known as the Great Plains.
 This was near modern Souk el Kremis and about 120 km from Utica.

 Hearing of this, Scipio marched most of his army to the scene, leaving a small force and the navy to continue the siege of Utica.
 The size of his army is not known, but it was outnumbered by the Carthaginians.
-After several days of skirmishing both armies committed to a pitched battle.
-Upon being charged by the Romans all of those Carthaginians who had been involved in the debacle at Utica turned and fled; morale had not recovered.
+After several days of skirmishing, both armies committed to a pitched battle.
+Upon being charged by the Romans, all of those Carthaginians who had been involved in the debacle at Utica turned and fled; morale had not recovered.
 Only the new recruits stood and fought; they were enveloped by the well-drilled Roman legions and wiped out.
 Hasdrubal fled to Carthage, where he was demoted and exiled.
 A large Roman detachment pursued Syphax west.
 His army was defeated again at the Battle of Cirta and Syphax was captured.
 The main Roman army moved slowly east, devastating the countryside and capturing and sacking many towns.
 They then based themselves in Tunis, which had been abandoned by its Carthaginian garrison; Tunis was only 24 km from the city of Carthage.
 This cut Carthage off from its hinterland.